hsk81/protobuf-rpc-js/README.md

 ### Custom implementation

-By providing an object defining `rpc.encode`, `rpc.decode`, `msg.encode`, and `msg.decode` functions, it is very easily possible to introduce a custom encoding layer.
+By providing an object defining `rpc.encode`, `rpc.decode`, `msg.encode`, and `msg.decode` functions, it is easily possible to introduce a custom encoding layer.
 The former two encode/decode the RPC frame messages, while the latter two encode/decode the data within the frame messages.

 ```js
 var my_service = new ProtoBuf.Rpc(My.Service, {